ron-liu/demystify-apollo-datasource-cache/README.md

 ## Why

 In apollo server, there exists rest datasource and dataloader.
-And it is always confused when we should use which.
+And it is always confusing which we should use.

 ## What inside this repo